-There is scope for new tree planting, particularly within the Formal Park.
-To keep these in keeping with the origins of the park these should be planted as feature trees with sufficient space to allow them to establish into large specimens with well established canopies, whilst retaining enough space and light for grass to be sustained around them.
+There is scope for new tree planting, particularly at the western side of the Formal Park.
+To keep these in keeping with the origins of the park these should be planted as feature trees with sufficient space to allow them to establish into large specimens with well established canopies.
 To add further interest and to showcase them as features, labels can be added to the feature trees around the park detailing the species name and their origin.
 These can be either physical labels on the trees or an online resource.